Qiskit/RFCs/0015-estimator-interface.md

 ### PUBs <a name="pubs"></a>

-We propose the concept of a _PUB (Primitive Unified Blocs.)_, which we define as _a single circuit along with auxiliary data required to execute the circuit relative to the primitive in question_.
+We propose the concept of a _PUB (Primitive Unified Blocs)_, which we define as _a single circuit along with auxiliary data required to execute the circuit relative to the primitive in question_.
 This concept is general enough that it can be used for all primitive types, current and future, where we stress that what the “auxiliary data” is can vary between primitive types.

 For example, a circuit with unbound parameters (or in OpenQASM3 terms, a circuit with `input`s) alone could never qualify as a PUB for any primitive because there is not enough information to execute it, namely, numeric parameter binding values.
 On the other hand, conceptually, a circuit with no unbound parameters (i.e. an circuit with no `input`s) alone could form a PUB for a hypothetical primitive that just runs circuits and returns counts.
 This suggests a natural base for all PUBs: